konradfritte/infinite-list/README.md

 # Infinite List

 This  is a personal project to help me keep track of things I need or want to do.
 It is very common for me to postpone ideas or to-dos to a later time, just to forget  them immediately afterward.
 Usually, one would use to-do lists as memory aids to overcome this issue.
-However, hey do not work for me.
-They soon become too large for me to actually oversee them.
+However, they do not work for me.
+My lists soon become too large for me to actually oversee them.
 This is the point where I stop maintaining them properly, and eventually avoid them completely.

 To help me get a better grip of my to-dos and ideas, I adopted a basic review schedule.
 It is somewhat inspired by Spaced Repetition tools (Anki, SuperMemo, Writing Inboxes).
 The mechanism is quite simple:
 - You add all sort of new ideas to your infinte list.
-- Each day, you get to review your infinite list: For each item, you can decide whether you want to schedule or postpone it.
+- Each day, you get to review your infinite list: For each item, you can decide whether you actually want to schedule or postpone it.
 - Each time you postpone an item, it's review interval is doubled.
 Each time you schedule an item, its review interval is reset again.

 Therefore, you can add a very large amount of entries to your list and will still be able to oversee them all: Relevant items will be shown in the near future.
 Irrelevant things will be postponed to the very far future.